openearth/coastal-dss/README.md

 # coastal-dss
-Decision support framework for coastal risk management: a Bayesian Network approach
+The coastal-dss is a tool based on a Bayesian network to support decision making in coastal risk management.

 Documentation can be found at https://publicwiki.deltares.nl/display/FEWSDOC/Bayesian+Network+Adaptor